Dog Lovers Outer Banks Trip Planner

 DAY 6: DUCK TRAIL

-Duck Trail is a seven-mile long, multi-use path that traverses the entire length of the town.
+Duck Trail is a six-mile long, multi-use path that traverses the entire length of the town.
 The trail is primarily located on the east side of Duck Road (ocean side), except for the portion that is within the Town’s Village Commercial area.
 This scenic paved walk provides a safe recreational venue and great place for walking pets.
 Dogs must be licensed, have current rabies tags, be under their owner's control, leashed, and cleaned up after at all times.

 DAY 7: WRIGHT BROTHERS NATIONAL MEMORIAL